calebgregory/resume/README.md

 I came onboard to setup a testing suite for Satchel's main client-side application written in React and to take over front-end development.
-I progressed to becoming the maintainer of an event-driven backend API, written in Node.js using a proprietary event-sourcing library.
-I designed and implemented an electronic health record integration microservice in Golang.
+I progressed to becoming the maintainer of an event-driven back-end API, written in Node.js using a proprietary event-sourcing library.
+I designed and implemented an electronic health record system integration microservice in Golang.
 Then I co-designed and implemented a mobile application written in React Native.
-I architected and implemented a real time communication websocket server in Golang, for which I wrote a JavaScript client.
-I architected and implemented a prototype medical video-chat application using Twilio Video, RxJS, React and Redux, which also integrated media streams coming from medical devices.
+I architected and implemented a real time communication websocket server in Golang.
+I wrote a JavaScript client API for this and configured its infrastructure in AWS using Terraform.
+I architected and implemented a prototype medical video chat application using the Chrome MediaStream API, Twilio Video, RxJS, React and Redux.
+This chat integrated media streams coming from digital medical devices, patient intake data, and video.
 I interviewed and trained two junior developers, onboarding them to this project, which we built to completion.
-I set up continuous integration for this project using Travis CI.
+I set up continuous integration for this project using Travis CI and configured its deployment using Terraform.

 #### Work Institute, Junior Full-Stack Developer
 _October 2015 - July 2016_